-Taylor gained international recognition in 2006 with the creation of the world’s first underwater sculpture park, situated off the West coast of Grenada in the West Indies.
-Moilinere Bay Underwater Sculpture Park is now listed as one of the Top 25 Wonders of the World by National Geographic.
-The park was instrumental in the government declaring the site a national Marine Protected Area.
-Taylor has gone on to produce over 1,200 public terrestrial and underwater sculptures worldwide, which are visited by thousands of visitors each week.
+In 2006, Taylor gained international recognition with the creation of the world’s first large scale underwater art installation off the coast of Grenada in the West Indies.
+The Molinere Bay Underwater Sculpture Park is now listed by National Geographic as one of the Top 25 Wonders of the World and played a significant role in the government’s decision to designate the site as a national Marine Protected Area.

 Major works include: